sara-nl/griddocs/source/Pages/Service/system_specifications/ui_specs.rst

 Grid User Interface machine
 ***************************

-This page describes the specifications for Grid UI user interface machine:
+The Grid User Interface (UI) machine is a virtual machine.
+Its specifications are given below.

-The Grid UI is a virtual machine.
-Its specs are give below.
-The specs of the host machine (on which the virtual machine rus) are also give.
+The hardware specifications of the host machine are also included.

 Grid UI machine: